 Ongoing painful conditions can undermine your ability to work productivity or engage in your usual recreational activities.
 In some cases, the fascia, a specific part of the muscle, becomes inflamed, which can result in continuous pain.
-Myofascial release is a physical therapy technique used for pain management and to help patients resume their normal activities in greater comfort.
+Myofascial release therapy helps with pain management and helps patients resume their normal activities in greater comfort.
 Here’s a closer look at this condition and the therapies that can help to relieve it.

 Understanding Myofascial Pain